 You have a dripping tap, a running toilet, or water seeping from under a bathroom wall.
 You call a plumber.
 He quotes you a number.
 You have no idea if that number is normal or if you are about to pay three times what the job is worth.
-This guide gives you the actual 2026 Dubai market prices so you can walk into that call knowing exactly what fair looks like.
+That uncertainty is the single biggest source of frustration UAE residents describe when dealing with home maintenance, and it is entirely avoidable once you know the real numbers.
+This guide breaks down actual 2026 Dubai market prices, job by job, emirate by emirate, so you can walk into that phone call already knowing what fair looks like.

 Dubai Plumber Price Table 2026